go-goyave/goyave/docs_src/src/guide/basics/responses.md

 Write a file as an inline element.

 Automatically detects the file MIME type and sets the "Content-Type" header accordingly.
-It is advised to call `filesystem.FileExists()` before sending a file to avoid a panic and return a 404 error.
+If the file doesn't exist, respond with status `404 Not Found`.
 The given path can be relative or absolute.

-If you want the file to be sent as a download ("Content-Disposition: attachment"), use the "Download" function instead.
+If you want the file to be sent as a download ("Content-Disposition: attachment"), use the `Download` function instead.

 | Parameters    | Return  |
 |---------------|---------|